Is a bleaching light really needed for whitening treatments?

 2) Exposing the patient’s teeth to heat must be avoided.

 Overheating teeth increases their potential for experiencing post-operative sensitivity, pain, and/or nerve tissue damage.
-An increase on the order of 10 degrees F within a tooth's nerve space is thought to be able to cause irreversible nerve damage.
-(Sulieman 2008)
+An increase on the order of 10 degrees F within a tooth’s nerve space is thought to be able to cause irreversible nerve damage.
+(Sulieman)

-Historically, the whole idea of using a light specifically was to create a heating effect.
-That's because a warmer whitening solution produces a faster breakdown of the hydrogen peroxide into its reactive components.
+Historically, the whole idea of using a light with in-office procedures was to create a heating effect (dentists literally used heat lamps as bleaching lights).
+That’s because hydrogen peroxide will breakdown into its reactive components (the free radicals mentioned above) more quickly when heated up.

 Dentists know better nowadays.
-Today's lights are designed so they have minimal potential for creating a heating effect or else are used in a manner (constantly moved around) so no substantial heating takes place.
+And today’s professional-level lights are designed so they have minimal potential for creating a heating effect, or else are used in a manner (constantly moved around) so no substantial heating takes place.
+(Companies that manufacture bleaching lights often state that they have a “cool” or “cold” output.)

 In-office tooth whiteners – Ingredients, Characteristics.